Sun Zhiyuan: War of Resistance Against Japan

-After the September 18 Incident in 1931, he was sent to work in theCounter-Japanese Volunteer Army in Liaoyang, northeast China.
+After the September 18 Incident in 1931, he was sent to work in the Counter-Japanese Volunteer Army in Liaoyang, northeast China.
 In the spring of 1932, he returned to his hometown and served as party secretary of Ding County.
 In February 1933, he became an instructor in the training class of the Second Cavalry Division of the Northeast Army, and later engaged in military transportation work in the 53rd Army.
 In August 1934, he was sent to study in Haishenwei.
 He returned to China in February 1935 and engaged in secret party work in Shenyang, Beiping, and other places.
 In August 1936, he was dispatched to work at the CCP 53rd Army Working Committee.

 After the outbreak of the Second Sino-Japanese War, he was a representative of the People's Self Defense Army in central Hebei province, where he participated in the establishment of the Counter-Japanese Base.
 In May 1938, he was appointed director of the Political Department of the 3rd Column of the Eighth Route Army and a member of the Standing Committee of the CCP Central Hebei Military District Committee.

 In 1940, he enrolled at the Central Party School of the Chinese Communist Party (CCP Central Party School) in Yan'an, and in 1942, he was chosen as deputy director of the Second Department of the CCP Central Party School.

 He was deputy director of the Political Department of the Shanxi-Suiyuan Military District in 1943 and subsequently commander of the 3rd Military Division of the Shanxi-Suiyuan Military District and vice president of the Shanxi-Suiyuan Branch of the CCP Central Party School in 1944.